MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/security.md

 ```

 * `nonce` - opaque string that will be used by clients to generate the digest.
-* `qop` - or _quality of protection_, can be either `auth` (onlt the credentials are used to calculate the digest) or `auth-int` (both credentials and body are used to calculate the digest, thus providing integrity).
+* `qop` - or _quality of protection_, can be either `auth` (only the credentials are used to calculate the digest) or `auth-int` (both credentials and body are used to calculate the digest, thus providing integrity).
 * `algorithm` - to specify the algorithm that must be used to calculate the digest.
-IANA maitains a list of [approved algorithms][Hypertext Transfer Protocol (HTTP) Digest Algorithm Values].
+IANA maintains a list of [approved algorithms][Hypertext Transfer Protocol (HTTP) Digest Algorithm Values].

 With those values, together with the client identifier, and the client secret, a `response` value will be calculated and sent in the `Authorization` header of the request (See section 3.4.1 Response of the [RFC 7616][HTTP Digest Access Authentication (RFC 7616)] for details).